 Steps to Start a Freelancing Business

 Starting a freelance career is always a great idea, especially now, when many individuals are losing their jobs.
 Freelancing provides the ability to do what you really love while working from anywhere in the world.
-So it is definitely worth giving it a shot if you have a flair for coding or web design, and plan to take it up as your future profession.
+It is definitely worth giving it a shot if you have a flair for coding or web design, and plan to make it as your future profession.

 At the same time, becoming a freelancer in the U.S. may be challenging.
 We have already talked about some things you should consider when pursuing the gig economy lifestyle in one of our previous posts.
 The truth is that no successful business is created within a month or a week.
 Besides, it requires lots of dedication, patience, time, commitment, and sacrifices.
 So, in this article, we have decided to provide a step-by-step guide on how to legally start a freelance business to help you achieve success in establishing your online career.

 Popularity of Freelancing

 It is a well-known fact that the freelance economy is flourishing.
 The world’s biggest players like Google are currently switching to hiring freelance employees.
 The NY Times states that more than a half of all workers at Google are self-employed contractors.
 These numbers should encourage you to at least give it a try.
 Or not, it is all up to you :-)

 Anyway, more and more individuals decide to quit their in-office jobs to launch a freelance business.
 It is a profession that is ideal for people seeking full flexibility in when, how, and where they work to meet their lifestyle goals.
 The popularity of freelancing can be also explained by the fact that, in most cases, it only requires a high-speed WiFi connection and laptop to start working as a freelancer.

 So you’ve finally decided to launch your own freelancing business, what’s next?
 Here are the necessary steps to take for those wondering how to start freelancing with no experience: